ndudnicz/croauth2/README.md

-An oauth module in crystal
+An oauth2 module in crystal

 ### Requierment:
 * crystal >= 0.27.2